florian/florian.github.io/_posts/2018-05-09-federated-learning.md

 Concretely, this involves several changes to the previous Federated Learning algorithm [6]:
 1. Users are randomly sampled with some probability instead of always sampling a fixed number of users.
 This is to make sure that users can still be sampled independently of each other
 2. The updates that users send to the server need to have a limited L2 norm.
-The motivation for this is that it should prevented that individuals can be identified because they are the only ones that would propose large updates.
-In the case of neural networks this corresponds to [gradient clipping](https://hackernoon.com/gradient-clipping-57f04f0adae)
+The motivation for this is that it should be prevented that individuals can be identified because they are the only ones that would propose large updates.
+In the case of neural networks, this corresponds to [gradient clipping](https://hackernoon.com/gradient-clipping-57f04f0adae)
 3. Noise is added to the final update for the model, similar to most Differential Privacy algorithms

 In experiments, it has been shown that the same accuracy as before can be achieved with these changes.